aftermathematic/eli5professor/README.md

 5. **Type Hints**: Added type annotations for better code quality and IDE support.

-6. **Configuration Management**: Environment variables with defaults for all configurable parameters.
+6. **Configuration Management**: YAML configuration files and environment variables with defaults for all configurable parameters.

 7. **Rate Limit Handling**: Improved handling of Twitter API rate limits with intelligent backoff.